Is Baby Sleeping In Swing Safe? Tips & Alternatives To Try

 Image: Shutterstock

-1. Positional asphyxiation: In a swing, there are chances that the baby may sleep on their stomach or sides, which may cause rebreathing of exhaled air.
-This leads to low oxygen levels and carbon dioxide buildup encircling the baby, increasing the risk of positional asphyxiation (3).
+1. Positional asphyxiation: In a swing, there are chances of baby sleeping on their stomach or sides, which may cause rebreathing of exhaled air.
+This leads to low oxygen levels and carbon dioxide buildup encircling the baby, increasing the risk of positional asphyxiation (2).

 protip_icon Be watchful